 The Group generally recruits employees from the open market.
 Fair terms regarding standard working hours, termination of employment and dismissal had been laid down in the employment contracts.
 Competitive remuneration is offered to its employees with medical insurance, travel insurance and employees' compensation insurance provided.
 Housing allowances are approved on a case-by-case basis by the Chief Executive Officer.
 The salary range for each staff grade is determined and approved by the Directors based on principles of fairness, ability, competitiveness and timeliness.
 Overall staff salary is reviewed annually based on the result of performance evaluation approved by departmental directors and the Chief Executive Officer.
-The Group provides a defined contribution to the Mandatory Provident Fund as required under the Mandatory Provident Fund Schemes Ordinance (Chapter 485 of the Laws of Hong Kong) for its eligible employees.
-Employees are entitled to various types of leave (including annual, sick, maternity, paternity and compassionate leave), education subsidy programme, children education allowance and medical check programme.
-They can also purchase the Group's products at special prices upon approval from relevant department head or senior management.
+The Group provides a defined contribution to the Mandatory Provident Fund ("MPF") as required under the Mandatory Provident Fund Schemes Ordinance (Chapter 485 of the Laws of Hong Kong) for its eligible employees.
+Employees are entitled to various types of leave including annual, sick, maternity and paternity leave under the Employment Ordinance (Chapter 57 of the Laws of Hong Kong).
+In addition, the Group also provides compassionate leave and two days of marriage leave.
+Education subsidy programme, children education allowance and medical check programme are provided.
+They can also purchase the Group's products at special prices upon approval from the relevant department head or senior management.
 The Group did not note any material non-compliance with laws and regulations regarding compensation and dismissal, recruitment and promotion, working hours, rest periods and other benefits and welfare during the Year.